Battle of Vinegar Hill: Aftermath

 A number of disparate assessments of rebel casualties were made after the battle, with estimates ranging from 400 to 1,200 killed.
 Historian Kevin Whelan estimates that between 500 and 1,000 rebels (including camp followers) were killed, while military eyewitness Archibald McLaren wrote that rebel casualties amounted to 1,200 killed.
 In contrast, government forces reported roughly 100 killed and wounded.
 Murphy was captured after the battle near Tullow, County Carlow and executed by hanging.

 After the battle, the majority of the rebel forces retreated unmolested towards the Three Rocks camp near the town of Wexford.
 There, rebel commanders agreed to abandon the camp and split into two separate columns in order to launch a new campaign aimed at reviving the rebellion outside County Wexford.
 One column moved west, and the other north towards the Wicklow Mountains to link up with Joseph Holt's rebels.
 As such, the defeat was not the decisive rebel defeat as it has been commonly portrayed, though it did alter the nature of further fighting as rebel military actions subsequently consisted exclusively of mobile warfare, raids and other guerilla operations.

+Commemoration

+The Battle of Vinegar Hill is commemorated annually in Enniscorthy, County Wexford, through pageants, re-enactments, and public ceremonies that honour the participants in the 1798 Rebellion.
+The battle has also been preserved in regional folklore.
+One example concerns Wiggy Hourigan of Murroe, County Limerick, who is said to have fought at Vinegar Hill, lost his horse during the engagement, and escaped by taking the mount of a Hessian officer.
+His story, recorded in Hourigan family accounts, reflects the persistence of the event in Irish oral and local historical traditions.

 In popular culture

-In his poem Requiem For the Croppies, Irish poet Seamus Heaney depicted the battle as "the final conclave" where the last hopes for the rebellion to succeed were finally crushed, though the poem's final line depicts the barley in the pockets of dead rebels growing through the soil used to bury them in, symbolising that their dreams of independence live on.
-The battle was depicted in the 2015 American musical The Guns of Ireland written by playwrights Jeffrey David Payne and Mike Speegle.
+In his poem Requiem For the Croppies, Irish poet Seamus Heaney depicted the battle as "the fatal conclave" where the last hopes for the rebellion to succeed were finally crushed, though the poem's final line depicts the barley in the pockets of dead rebels growing through the soil used to bury them in, symbolising that their dreams of independence live on.